Read-Only Provider API Credentials

 Why Use Read-Only Credentials?

-ZoneWatcher monitors your DNS records but never modifies them.
+For monitoring-only use, ZoneWatcher reads your DNS records but never modifies them.
 By using read-only API credentials, you ensure that even if credentials were compromised, no changes could be made to your DNS configuration.
 We strongly recommend using the most restrictive credentials available for your provider.

 Provider Support